cures-hub/cures-condec-jira/README.md

 ## Configuration
 The [project setting page](https://github.com/cures-hub/cures-decdoc-jira/raw/master/doc/config_plugin.png) enables the user to:
-- Activate the plug-in for specific projects
+- Activate the plug-in for the specific project.
 - Choose the persistence strategy (either *issue strategy* or *active object strategy*).
 If you choose the issue strategy, you need to associate the project with the *decision knowledge issue type scheme*.

 ## Implementation Details

+## Model
+The [model interfaces and classes](https://github.com/cures-hub/cures-decdoc-jira/tree/master/src/main/java/de/uhd/ifi/se/decision/documentation/jira/model) are used to represent decision knowledge in JIRA.

 ### User Interface